ALERT CONTENT PLACEHOLDER

 Marla Kaye, Senior Clinical Manager

 Marla Kaye is the Senior Clinical Manager at the Centre for Mental Health leading a portfolio of interdisciplinary outpatient mental health clinics and community programs.
 She is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario and a member of the Ontario Association of Mental Health Professionals.
 She has 30 years of experience in the mental health field.
-Before joining UHN in 2018, Marla was a Program Manager of Counselling Services at Canadian Hearing Society and had a successful private practice in Toronto.
+Before joining UHN in 2018, Marla was a Program Manager of Counselling Services at the Canadian Hearing Society and had a successful private practice in Toronto.

 She has presented twice at the national conference for the Canadian Counselling and Psychotherapy Association on the topics of Making Your Services Accessible to Deaf and Hard of Hearing Clients and Burnout Prevention and Care: Increasing Clinical Resiliencies Through Mindfulness Compassion Practices.
 Marla is co-chair of the Acute Care Programs Leadership Forum at UHN.
 A champion of patient-centred care, she is committed to supporting staff in delivering accessible quality service and treatment.